 Participant Loan: Solo 401(k) participants can take out a loan up to $50,000 or 50% of their available account balance, whichever is less.
 The interest rate is set at Prime +2%.
 Loans must be repaid within 5 years, with payments made at least quarterly.

-New Solo 401(k) Set-Up Deadline: For S-Corp owners the deadline to make employee and employer contributions is Dec 31 of the tax year.
-You can set-up by April 15 (plus extensions) of the following year and still make employer contributions.
+New Solo 401(k) Set-Up Deadline: For S-Corp owners, the deadline to make employee and employer contributions is Dec 31 of the tax year.
+You can set up by April 15 (plus extensions) of the following year and still make employer contributions.
 For sole proprietors, the deadline to establish a solo 401(k) for the prior year is April 15.
-So for 2024 contributions the deadline to establish the plan is April 15, 2025 (no extensions).
+So for 2025 contributions, the deadline to establish the plan is April 15, 2026 (no extensions).

 Employee Contribution Reporting Deadline: Employee contributions must be reported via Form W-2, which is due by January 31st.
 However, contributions can be made up until the company’s tax return is filed (including extensions).